kyhau/docker-notebook/docker-configurations.md

 1. What does a virtual machine directly rely on that a container does not?

-   Hypervisor.
+   **Hypervisor**.
 A virtual machine relies on some type of **hypervisor** that is responsible for translating calls from applications to the underlying hardware: storage, CPU, and memory requests.

 1. Which of the following items need to be considered before installing Docker Enterprise?